-Because OU Campus is a decoupled system, pages, files, and other types of OU Campus content must be published for changes to appear on your live website.
+Because OU Campus is a decoupled system, you must publish pages, files, and other content for changes to appear on your live website.

 - While viewing the file, click Publish.